- Studying Law at Yale

 Reduce Substance Use

 Avoid using substances to dampen the stress response since they can affect your health negatively and don’t lead to skills-building.
-Find more resources here.
+Find more substance abuse resources here.

 Deep belly breathing (aka vagal breathing) regulates the nervous system.
 Other techniques include warm baths, stretching, muscle relaxation and visualization.